EkhiABB/DigitalTwin-RobotStudio-SmartComponent/README.md

 This SmartComponent is intended to be used within a RobotStudio simulation while connected to a real controller.

 Input Parameters:
-IP address of the real robot controller
+- IP address of the real robot controller
-Mechanism in the station corresponding to the robot model To monitor an I/O signal, type the name of the signal and click "Add IO Signal".
+- Mechanism in the station corresponding to the robot model
+- IOsignals : To monitor an I/O signal, type the name of the signal and click "Add IO Signal".

 While the simulation is running, the SmartComponent will:
-Read the joint values from the real robot and update the corresponding model in the station Reflect the I/O signal values from the real controller in the simulation
+- Read the joint values from the real robot and update the corresponding model in the station
+- Reflect the I/O signal values from the real controller in the simulation